pgRouting/workshop/docs/chapters/geoext_client.rst

  .. code-block:: js

     drag_points.onComplete = function() {
-        pgrouting(store, draw_layer, method);
+        pgrouting(store, draw_layer, method.getValue());
     };

-For the 'method' combo, we can add a listeners options to the constructor with a 'select' argument (that's the event name):
+For the *method* combo, we can add a listeners options to the constructor with a `select` argument (that's the event triggered when the user changes the value):

  .. code-block:: js